jyh-violet/BF-Trie/Readme.md

 To use the index for cache invalidation, you should include the libbftree.a in your code, and we provide a set of APIs:

 - CreateIndex(): create an empty index;
 - IndexInsert(index, meta): insert a signature `meta` into the index.
 Specifically, each `meta` holds a Bloom filter which should be generated for a DB query.
 For the D-method, the `meta` is generated for a DQL query and the  `queryId` attribute of the `meta` should also be filled to identify the related cached entry during Search.
 For V-method, a `meta` is generated for each updated tuple.
-Specifically, to insert an identifier into a Bloom filter, you can use the API `BloomInsertKey`, which implements the prefix hashing.
+Specifically, to insert an identifier into a Bloom filter, you can also include this lib and use the API `BloomInsertKey`, which implements the prefix hashing.
 -  IndexSearch(index, meta,list): lookup based on the give `meta`.
 For the D-method, the found matched cases are stored in list; for V-method, it returns `true` if any matched case is found, i.e., the checked cached entry should be invalidated.